Level Up

 Agent Teams & Subagents HalperBot

-You don't have to build everything yourself or one piece at a time.
+In the Prompt Lab you gave your project a brain — a CLAUDE.md.
+Now design the workers who use it.
 Set multiple AI agents working on different parts of a project simultaneously — like managing a small team rather than doing every task yourself.

-This exercise is continued from the Website Builder workshop.
+Once you've got an agent working for you, take it to the Website Builder and put it to work.
 You can practice parallel agents on any routines, tasks, or things you want improvement on!

 From Solo Builder to Team Director